Anne Hathaway: 2001–2004: Early roles and breakthrough

-The comedy The Princess Diaries and the adventure drama The Other Side of Heaven, both 2001 Disney films, featured Hathaway in lead roles.
-Based on Meg Cabot's 2000 novel of the same name, the former follows teenage Mia Thermopolis (Hathaway) who discovers that she is the heiress to the throne of the fictional Kingdom of Genovia.
+In 2001, Hathaway starred in the Disney comedy The Princess Diaries, based on Meg Cabot's novel of the same name.
+Hathaway portrayed teenager Mia Thermopolis, who discovers that she is the heiress to the throne of the fictional Kingdom of Genovia.
 Hathaway auditioned for the role during a flight layover on the way to New Zealand.
-Garry Marshall, the film's director, initially considered Liv Tyler for the role, but cast Hathaway after his granddaughters suggested that she had the best "princess" hair.
+Director Garry Marshall initially considered Liv Tyler for the role, but cast Hathaway after his granddaughters suggested that she had the best "princess" hair.
 The film became a major commercial success, grossing $165 million worldwide.
-Many critics praised Hathaway's performance; a BBC critic noted that "Hathaway shines in the title role and generates great chemistry" and The New York Times' Elvis Mitchell found her to be "royalty in the making, a young comic talent with a scramble of features".
+Many critics lauded Hathaway's performance; a BBC critic noted that "Hathaway shines in the title role and generates great chemistry" and The New York Times' Elvis Mitchell found her to be "royalty in the making, a young comic talent with a scramble of features".
 She earned an MTV Movie Award for Best Breakthrough Female Performance nomination for the role.
-Hathaway starred with Christopher Gorham in Mitch Davis's The Other Side of Heaven.
+The same year, Hathaway starred with Christopher Gorham in Mitch Davis's The Other Side of Heaven, which was also distributed by Disney.
 Inspired by John H. Groberg's memoir In the Eye of the Storm, the film met with mostly negative reviews and was a box-office failure.

 Owing to the success of The Princess Diaries, People magazine named Hathaway one of its breakthrough stars of 2001.
-In February 2002, Hathaway starred in the City Center Encores! concert production of Carnival! in her New York City stage debut.
-She played Lili, an optimistic orphan who falls in love with a magician.
+In February 2002, Hathaway starred in the City Center Encores! concert production of Carnival! in her New York City stage debut; she was cast as Lili, an optimistic orphan who falls in love with a magician.
 Before rehearsing with the full cast, Hathaway trained with a vocal coach for two weeks.
 She memorized almost all her lines and songs at the first read-through.
 Critics generally praised her for holding her own against well-known actors and heralded her as a new star.
-In a positive review for the musical, Charles Isherwood of Variety called Hathaway the highlight of the show and "remarkably unaffected and winning", praising her convincing performance.
+In a positive review of the musical, Charles Isherwood of Variety called Hathaway the highlight of the show and "remarkably unaffected and winning", praising her convincing performance.
 She won a Clarence Derwent Award for Most Promising Female.
 Later, Hathaway voiced the audiobook release of the first three books in The Princess Diaries novels.